-By Roger Allnutt, Travel Writer
+By Roger Allnutt

-Which is a pity as, apart from lacking any high mountains, Poitou-Charentes (which has four departments Charente-Maritime, Charente, Deux-Sevres and Vienne) encapsulates all that is great in France from historic towns to glorious churches and chateaux, vineyards, fascinating ports, river estuaries and islands, and even the mysterious marshland, the marais.
+Which is a pity as, apart from lacking any high mountains, Poitou-Charentes (which has four departments: Charente-Maritime, Charente, Deux-Sevres and Vienne) encapsulates all that is great in France from historic towns to glorious churches and chateaux, vineyards, fascinating ports, river estuaries and islands, and even the mysterious marshland, the marais.

 The most visited area is along the Atlantic coast stretching from the port of La Rochelle down past the historic towns of Rochefort and Brouage, the offshore ‘islands’ of Ile de Re and Ile d’Oleron and along the estuary of the River Gironde nearly as far as Bordeaux.

 One of France’s foremost seaports from the 14th to 17th centuries (many of the early French settlers to Canada left from La Rochelle), the city was very caught up in the brutal Wars of Religion between the Catholics and Protestants (Hugenots).
-A German submarine base during World War I1, it was the last French city to be liberated.
+A German submarine base during World War II, it was the last French city to be liberated.

 The old city is reached through an arch above which is the striking Tour de la Grosse Horloge.
 The main street Rue du Palais is one of many arcaded streets that are a feature of La Rochelle.
 The city offers a number of excellent museums as well as an unusual Temple Protestant

 Both Ile de Re and Ile d’Oleron are now connected to the mainland by bridges which make exploring the islands very easy.
 Both have sweeping sandy beaches which draw large numbers of holidaymakers in the summer months.
-The more southerly Ile d’Oleron is subjected to dramatic tides which leaves the many fishing and pleasure boats at the town of Le Chateau d’Oleron ‘stranded’ on the vast muddy flats when the tide is out.
-You can walk along the walls of the Citadelle and shop for a souvenir in the tiny shops that are all painted in dazzling bright colours.
+The more southerly Ile d’Oleron is subjected to dramatic tides which leaves the many fishing and pleasure boats at the town of Le Chateau d’Oleron stranded on the vast muddy flats when the tide is out.
+You can walk along the walls of the Citadelle and shop for a souvenir in the tiny shops that are all painted in dazzling bright colors.

 Around Saintes and east to Cognac the whole region is covered in vineyards, many of which provide the grapes that are used for the production of Cognac.
-The five major distillers of Cognac (Camus, Martell, Hennessey.
-Remy Martin and Otard) are all located in or close to the quaint old city and you can do tours or just inspect their showrooms to admire (or purchase) the famous product.
+The five major distillers of Cognac (Camus, Martell, Hennessey, Remy Martin and Otard) are all located in or close to the quaint old city and you can do tours or just inspect their showrooms to admire or purchase the famous product.
 There are many other smaller producers throughout the area.

-We stayed at a small apartment situated surrounded by vineyards and it was pleasant to take our even meal sampling the product while watching the hens of the owner parading on a large stretch of lawn; the fresh eggs from the owner were a bonus.
+We stayed at a small apartment situated surrounded by vineyards and it was pleasant to take our evening meal sampling the product while watching the hens of the owner parading on a large stretch of lawn; the fresh eggs from the owner were a bonus.

 I never cease to be amazed at the number and scale of chateaux all over France.
 While those along the Loire are better known, there are wonderful examples throughout the rest of the country.
 Near Jarnac east of Cognac the imposing Chateau de Triac is home to the producers of the cognac brand Braastad.
 Jarnac is a pretty town on the Charente where Francois Mitterand, President of France from 1981-1995, was born.
-The peacefully flowing river was lined with fishermen and many pleasure boats including the popular self-drive boats are a regular sight.
+The peacefully flowing river was lined with fishermen, and many pleasure boats including the popular self-drive boats are a regular sight.
 The nearby town of Angouleme has an imposing cathedral.

 Between Saintes and Rochefort near the town of St Porchaire is another superb Chateau de Roche Corbon set in immaculate formal gardens.
 The upkeep of the gardens and cost of heating must be astronomical.